 Pathology deals with the effects of disease on the structure and function of tissues.
 Examination of the causation of disease and the evolution of its distinctive lesions - ie, the content of what is often referred to as 'general pathology'.
 This background is necessary for the subsequent study of the distinctive lesions of the various organs that characterize specific disease - ie, 'special pathology'.
-Concentrates on 'general pathology' - ie, the effects of injury on cells, inflammation, healing and regeneration, immunopathology, thrombosis, embolism and infarction, abnormalities of growth, and neoplasia.
+The course in third year concentrates on 'general pathology' - ie the effects of injury on cells, inflammation, healing and regeneration, immunopathology, thrombosis, embolism and infarction, abnormalities of growth, and neoplasia.
 Main disease processes will be illustrated by examples of appropriate diseases.
-Touches on forensic pathology.
+The principles of forensic pathology are introduced.
 The content of pathology in third year prepares the way for the study in fourth year of special pathology, integrated with medicine and surgery.